MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 When selected, this option forces the MicroEJ simulator to use the MicroEJ platform exact characteristics.
-It sets the MicroEJ simulator scheduling policy according to the MicroEJ platform one.
+It sets the MicroEJ simulator scheduling policy according to the MicroEJ Platform one.
 It forces resources to be explicitly specified.
-It enables log trace and gives information about the RAM memory size the MicroEJ platform uses.
+It enables log trace and gives information about the RAM memory size the MicroEJ Platform uses.

 Option(text): Slowing factor (0 means disabled)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^